jseitter/jfat/README.md

 - **Multi-Artifact Publishing**: Creates and uploads main JAR, sources JAR, and Javadoc JAR
 - **Version Management**: Automatically updates version numbers from Git tags
 - **Release Assets**: Attaches all artifacts to GitHub releases
+- **Environment Protection**: Uses GitHub environments for deployment safety with optional approval gates

+### GitHub Environments

+JFAT uses GitHub environments for deployment safety and audit trails:

+- **Staging Environment**: Used during CI builds for verification (automatic)
+- **Production Environment**: Used for releases with optional manual approval gates

+As of [GitHub's May 15, 2025 update](https://github.blog/changelog/2025-05-15-new-releases-for-github-actions/), Actions environments are now available for all plans in private repositories, allowing for enhanced deployment protection.

+See `.github/environments.md` for detailed environment configuration instructions.

 ### Creating a Release